Thessalon: Transportation

 Ontario Northland provides intercity motor coach service to Thessalon as a stop along its Sault Ste.
 Marie–Sudbury–North Bay–Ottawa route, with one bus a day each headed eastbound and westbound from Sunday to Friday, with no service on Saturdays.

-The Thessalon railway station was once a divisional point along the Canadian Pacific Railway's Sudbury–Soo Line.
+Thessalon station was once a divisional point along the Canadian Pacific Railway's Sudbury–Soo Line.
 Passenger service began in the area around 1905, and a station building was constructed around 1910.
 With dwindling passenger traffic along the line, service was gradually discontinued, and the station was demolished sometime after 1971.